fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 ### Database Migrations

-If part of your DATA Act broker development involves changing the database models, use the following process for generating database migration files.
+If part of your Data Broker development involves changing the database models, use the following process for generating database migration files.
 We're using Alembic to create and run database migrations, which is installed as part of the broker.

 #### Running Migrations